Welcome to my home

 institutional arrangements in an economy, and I am interested in the process of institutional change.
 My current research has two dominant themes--one of of them philosophical and one of them empirical.

 The philosophical aspect, in which

-I develop the concept of volitional pragmatism, is spelled out in my most is a Chinese version available from Shanghai People's Publishing House, No. 193
+I develop the concept of volitional pragmatism, is spelled out in a recent is a Chinese version available from Shanghai People's Publishing House, No. 193